Written by: Greg Ellifritz

 So the question is: “Would getting hit in the head with a baseball bat cause serious injury or death?”
 Assuming that the woman wielding the bat was physically capable of swinging it and not somehow disabled, most of us would have to answer “yes.”
 If we answer “yes” then the cop’s actions were “reasonable” and lawful given the guidelines from the court and the current statutes governing self defense.

 Were the cop’s actions optimal?
 Most of us would answer “no.” I honestly can’t imagine too many times where I would shoot an crazy old lady, even if she was coming at me with a ball bat.
 I would take the bat away from her and then take the woman to jail or for a psych eval.
+But keep in mind that I’m a 240 lb. guy who powerlifts for fun and has studied martial arts for more than 30 years.
+Not every officer has the same skill set.

 Interestingly, my very first “use of force” as a young policeman was in a similar situation.
 A woman and her boyfriend returned home after a date, only to be accosted by the woman’s former lover outside the woman’s home.
 When I arrived, the drunken spurned lover was attacking both parties with a steel-tined garden rake.
 I didn’t draw my gun, even though lethal force was probably legally justified.
 Why not?
 Because I didn’t need to.
 I knew I could take the guy without shooting.
 As he charged at the woman, I tackled him from behind and wrestled him into handcuffs.